The magic of spherification: history, concepts and techniques

 Reverse spherification is used for liquids containing calcium, such as dairy products.
 In this method, the roles of the alginate and calcium baths are reversed:

 1. Calcium bath: The liquid to be spherified is mixed with calcium gluconolactate.
-If the liquid is very liquid, it is added Gelespessa (6g per kilo) or Xanthan (2g per kilo) to give it the necessary density.
+If the liquid is too liquid, Gelespessa (6g per kilo) or Xanthan (2g per kilo) is added to give it the necessary density.

-2. Alginate bath: The spheres are immersed in an alginate bath (5 g per liter of calcium-free water), forming a gelled layer on the outside while the inside remains liquid.
+2. Alginate bath: The spheres are immersed in an alginate bath (5 g per litre of calcium-free water), forming a gelled layer on the outside while the inside remains liquid.

 3. Water bath: The spheres are rinsed in water to clean any alginate residue.

-Thanks to the inversion of the baths, a sphere is obtained that always remains liquid on the inside, since the layer that forms gels outwards.
+The inversion of the baths results in a sphere that always remains liquid on the inside, as the layer that forms gels outwards.

 Cherry Spherification